fentfeen/roblox-ban-bot/README.md

 This is a moderation system for Roblox games that supports Trello integration for ban management and optional Discord bot control.
 Admins can ban/kick players in-game using chat commands or through Discord.

+(note: this hasnt been tested in a long time)

 ---

 ## 📁 Folder Structure (Roblox Studio)